holozeros/minimal-linux-desktop/Building chroot environment.md

 If there are some tarballs that could not be downloaded automatically from the list, check the download address with LFS-11.0 Book or Google search and make up for it manually.

-## additional sources for arch build system
+## Additional sources for arch build system

     cd $LFS/sources